ezakhar/help/en/training-plans/training-plans-for-coaches.md

 **What are the withdrawal terms?**

 Withdrawal is made for free if the amount of withdrawal is more than or equals 3000 RUB.
-If less, then the system commission is charged in the amount of 1,5%, 60 RUB minimum.
+If less, then the payment system commission is charged in the amount of 1,5%, min 60 RUB.

 **Can I publish free plans?**

-No, the minimum cost of the plan is 300 RUB.
+Yes.

 **How to start selling plans?**